TheEnbyperor/bbc-c/bbcvm/instruction_set.md

 ###add \<reg>, \<reg>

 Adds the value in the first register to the second register and stores back in the first register.
-Does not use the carry flag, but it is set accordingly after performing the addition.
+Does not use the carry flag.

 *Does not clobber R15*

+#### Flags

+Carry, sign, zero

 | Bit 0-7 |       Bits 8-11        |      Bits 12-15       |
 | :-----: | :--------------------: | :-------------------: |